ni/nimi-python/docs/nidmm/functions.rst

         For all other functions, you must supply a range that exceeds the value that you are measuring.
 For example, you must type in 10 V if you are measuring 9 V. range values are coerced up to the closest input range.
-        Refer to the  to this value.
+        Refer to the :py:data:`nidmm.RANGE` to this value.
 The default is 0.02 V.
         .. note::   The NI 4050, NI 4060, and NI 4065 only support Auto range when the trigger and sample trigger are set to IMMEDIATE.
         NIDMM\_VAL\_AUTO\_RANGE\_ON